dibs06/Pneumonia_Classification/README.md

   ![](Kaggle.png)

-  4. Just paste it in the colab shell and your download started soon
+  4. Just paste it in the colab shell and your download will start soon